SYNTHESIS NOTE

 When reinforcement learning struggles with hard problems due to sparse rewards and zero-advantage rollouts, does providing partial solution traces as adaptive guidance help the model learn more efficiently?
 This matters because standard RL wastes compute on unsolvable problems.

 How do domain training techniques actually reshape model behavior?
-How should researchers navigate LLM reasoning research?
+How do you navigate synthesis across fragmented research topics?
 What does reward learning actually do to model reasoning?

 RLVR faces a capacity-difficulty mismatch: when training data complexity outpaces the model's current capabilities, all rollout responses are incorrect, producing zero advantage and vanishing policy gradients.
 This creates two compounding problems.
 Training inefficiency — computational effort on failed rollouts is entirely wasted.
 Training instability — the number of "effective" queries fluctuates dramatically between updates, injecting noise into gradient estimates.